The Churches Of Britain and Ireland

 Fowey on Wikipedia.

-St. Fimbarrus has had a chequered history.
+St. Fimbarrus (St. Nicholas in Pevsner) has had a chequered history.
 Dedicated to St. Fimbarr, a sixth century saint, the original church was replaced by the Normans.
 Relatively little remains; the town was attacked by the French in the 1457 and the church destroyed.
-It was rebuilt in 1460. © Robin Pizzy.
+It was rebuilt in 1460.
+SX 125 517. © Robin Pizzy.
+Another view, © Bill Henderson (2009).
+Two interior views - 1, 2, a slab commemorating a knight, and a tomb, the font, pulpit, and a side-aisle window, all © Steve Bulman (2010).
+Another view of the font, © Paul E. Barnett (2017).
+Link.
+According to this history, the original dedication was to St. Barry.
+Grade I listed.

 This former chapel sits at the bottom of Lostwithiel Street.
 Can you give it a name?
 Now flats.
-SX 125 516. © Andrew Ross.
+SX 1253 5165. © Andrew Ross.
+Howard Richter has advised me of this link which says that it was a Congregational Chapel.
+Assuming this is correct, then it will have been Mount Zion Independent Chapel, founded 1797, although the building is evidently later than this.

-This one may not even be a former church, but one is marked on OS maps, and it is named St. Monica's.
+A former church, marked on OS maps as St. Monica's.
 But as Andrew says, it doesn't look quite right for an old chapel.
-Can you supply any history?
-On Passage Street and Station Road.
-SX 127 520. © Andrew Ross.
-Rob Brettle has suggested that it may formerly have been the Salvation Army Hall.
+It stands on Passage Street and Station Road at SX 1266 5219. © Andrew Ross.
+Rob Brettle had suggested that it may formerly have been the Salvation Army Hall.
+Whether it had been S.A. at one time, as St. Monica it was Roman Catholic, as Howard Richter found in a 1932-3 travel guide to the area.
+It's now in use as a holiday rental (link1, link2).

 Home